nesi/perf-training/_lessons/python-scatter/00-introduction.md

 [Click here to see the incident wave in action](https://youtu.be/FIKSUGk68z8)

 As the incoming wave moves from left to right, it encounters the obstacle and gets reflected.
-The obstacle is represented by a list of segments, each responsible for partially reflecting and scattering the wave.
+The obstacle is represented by segments, each responsible for partially reflecting and scattering the wave.
 The sum of the contributions from each segments gives the total scattered wave.

 [Click here to see the scattered wave](https://youtu.be/7ds4S5DCTB8)